sufyanAbbasi/efflux/README.md

 So how do we represent that in our simulation?
-Technically, it would be impossible to generate the 10<sup>~16</sup> possible hash values, so instead, we use a `uint16` ID number to represent the antigen phenotype, with a total of 65,535 combinations of unique antigens.
-Then, at initialization time, we generate all 65,535 T cells that can be found in the body.
+Technically, it would be impossible to generate the 10<sup>~16</sup> possible hash values, so instead, we use a `uint16` ID number to represent the antigen phenotype, with a total of 65,535 combinations of unique proteins.
+Then, at initialization time, we generate all 65,535 T cells that can be found in the body and set aside a some to represent self proteins.
 This number is large enough that it would be non-trivial to track down, but small enough that it won't eat up all the RAM.
 This is the "data" that we sign with the public key to produce the antigen.

 Thus, each T cell is given an ID corresponding to a `uint16`.
 So when an antigen is found by the dendritic cell, we'll reach into the associated DNA to pull out